-The notification process for the public hearings included the following: a notice in the Texas Register; a TDHCA website posting; and email to TDHCA email lists including approximately 3,000 cities, counties, developers, non-profit organizations, legislative contacts, advocacy groups, subcontractors, and other interested parties.
-Spanish speaking staff were in attendance at the hearings in El Paso and Brownsville to assist individuals who require a language interpreter.
+The notification process for the public hearings will include the following: a notice in the Texas Register; a TDHCA website posting; and email to TDHCA email lists including approximately 3,000 cities, counties, developers, non-profit organizations, legislative contacts, advocacy groups, subcontractors, and other interested parties.
+Spanish-speaking staff was in attendance at the hearing in and Brownsville to assist individuals who require a language interpreter.